 COOKING REAL ITALIAN FOOD

-After 30+ years of cooking Italian and living, in Italy I can share with you a few fundamentals of the Italian food culture, the basics you’ll need before diving into the books:
+After 30+ years of Italian cooking and living, I can share with you a few fundamentals of the Italian food culture, the basics you’ll need before diving into the Simposio travel cookbooks:

 - Cook only if and when you want to.
 If not, make a Caprese salad.